 RIVERS AND OCEANS

 This unit is intended to give a simple, hands-on introduction to different water features and environments.
 Most activities are short and require minimal preparation.
 Indoor activities should not usually take more than the normal 20 minute lesson time.
 A few activities are rather more time-consuming or require more preparation.
 These are marked +, and can be left out if you prefer.
-To round out the study we have included in the Nature Study Pagoo, the story of a hermit crab.
+To round out the study we have included in the Nature Study Pagoo by Holling C. Holling, the story of a hermit crab.

 Outdoor Activities are marked with an asterisk.
 These could be included in a nature walk, or be made the focus of a separate trip.